alexeilebedev/spoticli/README.md

   this data.

 - Sometimes it's Google's fault.
 In one instance, Google replaced the spanish n~ character with ?

----
+- Google's Takeout format for music, which is one cvs file per track, is truly idiotic.
+  Doesn't really matter with Perl, but it's useless for other applications.

-EXAMPLES OF MATCHING STRATEGIES
+## EXAMPLES OF MATCHING STRATEGIES

 Some examples of the matching strategy at work:
     Found Track After 13 Attempts